How to Configure Web Sites

 - Custom: CUSTOMCONNSTR_

-Note: Connection strings are created when you link a database resource to a web site and are read only when viewed on the configuration management page.
+Note: Connection strings are also created when you link a database resource to a web site.
+Connection strings created this way are read only when viewed on the configuration management page.

 - default documents - Add your web site's default document to this list if it is not already in the list.
 A web site's default document is the web page that is displayed when a user navigates to a web site and does not specify a particular page on the web site.
 So given the web site http://contoso.com, if the default document is set to default.htm, a user would be routed to http://www.contoso.com/default.htm when pointing their browser to http://www.contoso.com.
 If your web site contains more than one of the files in the list, then make sure your web site's default document is at the top of the list by changing the order of the files in the list.

 - handler mappings - Add custom script processors to handle requests for specific file extensions.
 Specify the file extension to be handled in the Extension box (for example, *.php or handler.fcgi).
 Requests to files that match this pattern will be processed by the script processor specified in the Script Processor Path box.
 An absolute path is required for the script processor (the path D:\home\site\wwwroot can be used to refer to your site's root directory).
 Optional command-line arguments for the script processor may be specified in the Additional Arguments (Optional) box.

 - virtual applications and directories - To configure virtual applications and directories associated with your web site, specify each virtual directory and its corresponding physical path relative to the site root.
 Optionally, you can select the Application checkbox to mark a virtual directory as an application in site configuration.